Rylan looking very serious outside of Catch One in 2023

 Post-pandemic, my lifelong electronic dance music obsession and love for the DIY underground combined to great success when I was hired as an audio engineer at Catch One Nightclub.

-It was at this time that I chose to further my skills in stage lighting by learning Avolites Titian, GrandMA2/3, Resolume, and basic video skills.
+It was at this time that I chose to further my skills in stage lighting by learning Avolites Titan, GrandMA2/3, Resolume, and basic video skills.
 With more control over stage lights, I became a more valuable contributor to dance music culture.
 Since learning more about how stage lighting works, I have found a new passion for lighting up LA’s exploding electronic music scene.

 Working lights and sound for various clubs around Los Angeles